Properties

 🇰🇪 LEG 3: Kenya — Lake Nakuru & Maasai Mara (Days 7–11)

 Border crossing: Busia or Malaba (Uganda–Kenya) — the busiest crossings, busier but well-established.
-Some self-drivers opt for Suam in the north for a quieter experience.
+Some self-drivers in Kenya opt for Suam in the north for a quieter experience.

 Lake Nakuru National Park makes a fine stop en route south.
 The fully fenced park is a stronghold for both black and white rhinos — if you haven’t seen a rhino yet on the trip, you almost certainly will here.
 The lake itself draws vast flocks of flamingos and pelicans, and the surrounding forest hides leopards, lions, and the rare Rothschild’s giraffe.